42Wor/Regression/README.md

 *   **Matplotlib / Seaborn:** (If used) For plotting and visualization.
 *   **Scikit-learn:** (If used for comparison, dataset splitting, or metrics)

+## 📂 Project Structure

+The project is organized as follows:

+- `MY_RLS.py`: Custom implementation of Linear Regression from scratch.
+- `skl.py`: Linear Regression using scikit-learn for comparison.
+- `data/`: Directory to store datasets (e.g., `House Price India.csv`).
+- `requirements.txt`: List of required Python packages.

 ## 🚀 Getting Started

 ### Prerequisites